Hardwired-Neurons Language Processing Units as General-Purpose Cognitive Substrates: Discussion

 \section{Discussion}

-In Section~\ref{ssec:economy}, we assume the fabrication of only a single \uname{}, as a single unit is already sufficient to meet the demands of today's high-volume LLM inference services.
-We anticipate that the unprecedented performance of \uname{} will unlock novel LLM application scenarios that were impossible otherwise, thereby stimulating further growth in inference volume.
-If multiple systems are produced, NRE will be further amortized, amplifying the cost advantages.
+\textbullet{} \textbf{Inference Volume.} Section~\ref{ssec:economy} analyzed low (single node volume) and high (50 nodes, OpenAI-scale) volumes.
+These volume settings are based on existing businesses.
+We anticipate that the unprecedented performance of \uname{} will unlock novel LLM application scenarios that were previously infeasible, thereby stimulating further growth in inference volume.
+As production volume increases, NRE costs are further amortized, amplifying the cost advantages.

+\textbullet{} \textbf{Field-programmable vs Metal-programmable.}\revtarget{dynr} 1) As the Sea-of-Neurons architecture reduces the weight update re-spin cost to a minor fraction of the TCO, we expect no strong interest towards field-programmable architecture.
+2) Introducing area overhead (more chips) to implement dynamic routing would put even more pressure on the dominant bottleneck of the multi-chip interconnection (Figure~\ref{fig:time-break}).
+Advanced interconnection technology (e.g., wafer-scale integration) would put both \uname{} and field-programmable LPU in a stronger position.

-We estimate the initial NRE cost on making \uname{} chips for various LLMs other than \textsc{gpt-oss} in Table~\ref{tab:cost_comparison}.
+\textbullet{} \textbf{Scalability.} We estimate the initial NRE cost on making \uname{} chips for various LLMs other than \textsc{gpt-oss} in Table~\ref{tab:cost_comparison}.
 Results suggest that a wide range of model sizes can be deployed within an acceptable budget.